polarrae/Pong/README.md

 # Pong

-Quick game of Pong made in Godot Engine.
+Game of Pong made in Godot Engine.